AttNS: Attention-Inspired Numerical Solving For Limited Data Scenarios: Experiments

-In this section, we reduce the amount of training data by 50\% and use two chaotic dynamical systems to verify the effectiveness of our AttSolver, i.e., the Elastic and $K$-link pendulum.
-The Elastic pendulum considers a ball without volume connected to an elastic rod.
+(2) \ul{\textbf{On different chaotic systems}}.
+We reduce the amount of training data by 50\% and use two chaotic dynamical systems to verify the effectiveness of our AttNS, i.e., the elastic and k-link pendulum.
+The elastic pendulum considers a ball without volume connected to an elastic rod.
 Under the effect of gravity and force of spring~\cite{breitenberger1981elastic}, the motion of the ball will be chaotic, and its ODE is

 where $k, m, l_0$, and $g$ are related constants.
-There are two variables $\theta$ and $r$ in Eq.(\ref{eq:pend}).
+There are two variables $\theta$ and $r$ in Eq.~(\ref{eq:pend}).
 Specifically, $r$ is the length of the spring, and $\theta$ is the angle between the spring and the vertical axis.
-For $K$-link pendulum, it considers $K$ balls connected end to end with $K$ rods under the effect of gravity \cite{lopes2017dynamics}, and its ODE is
+For k-link pendulum, it considers $K$ balls connected end to end with $K$ rods under the effect of gravity \cite{lopes2017dynamics}, and its ODE is